cisagov/Malcolm/README.md

     - `NGINX_LDAP_TLS_STUNNEL` set to `false` in [`docker-compose.yml`](#DockerComposeYml)
     - `url` should begin with `ldap://` and its port should be either the default LDAP port (389) or the default Global Catalog port (3268) in `nginx/nginx_ldap.conf`

+For encrypted connections (whether using **StartTLS** or **LDAPS**), Malcolm will require and verify certificates when one or more trusted CA certificate files are placed in the `nginx/ca-trust/` directory.
+Otherwise, any certificate presented by the domain server will be accepted.

 ### <a name="Starting"></a>Starting Malcolm

 [Docker compose](https://docs.docker.com/compose/) is used to coordinate running the Docker containers.
 To start Malcolm, navigate to the directory containing `docker-compose.yml` and run: